News and Updates

 if one or more students are in both casts.

-cast member to perform a script which he/she has performed in any previous year.
+any cast member to perform a script which he/she has performed in any

-For example: If your Skit 2 in 2018 was "Rotkäppchen," you may not use "Rotkäppchen"
+previous year.
+For example: If your Skit 2 in 2020 was "Rotkäppchen," you may not use "Rotkäppchen"

 next are 100% different.
 The spirit of these first two rules